-Electron dam should come down ‘as soon as possible,’ Pierce County executive says
+Electron Dam should come down ‘as soon as possible,’ Pierce County executive says

 Chairman Bill Sterud of the Puyallup Tribe expressed his gratitude for the county’s actions Monday.

-“The Puyallup Tribal Council on behalf of our membership and all the residents of Pierce County thanks County Executive Bruce Dammeier for taking steps to remove the 166-year old Electron Dam from the Puyallup River,” Sterud said in a prepared statement.
+“The Puyallup Tribal Council on behalf of our membership and all the residents of Pierce County thanks County Executive Bruce Dammeier for taking steps to remove the 116-year old Electron Dam from the Puyallup River,” Sterud said in a prepared statement.

 The tribe will not rest “until the fish-killing nightmare called Electron Dam is a distant memory,” Sterud said in the statement.